This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re thinking of visiting Claire and Frank’s house is in Boston, then I’m happy to tell you that you won’t need to fly to the States!
 Dowanhill Street in the West End of Glasgow doubled up as Furey Road.

 This was the house where Claire and Frank raised Brianna for twenty years!
-Of course, when you visit there will be signs of the 21st century about like modern cars etc but the houses in the area look very much the same.
+Of course, when you visit there will be signs of the 21st century like modern cars etc but the houses in the area look very much the same.

 Another location in Outlander’s Boston is Kelvingrove Park.
 This gorgeous spot on the West End of the city was where Claire pushes Bree in her pram and gives money to the Bagpipe Busker on her way to medical school.